 During the first three years of this program, students enroll in a carefully sequenced series of courses to meet both their undergraduate university’s baccalaureate degree requirements and the College of Dentistry’s admissions requirements.
 Students who are admitted into this program will choose to major in either Microbiology or Nutrition.

 During what would have been the senior year of college, B.S./D.M.D.
-Program in Dentistry students transfer to the freshman class at the College of Dentistry.
+Program in Dentistry students enter the freshman class at the College of Dentistry.
+An ADEA AADSAS application is not required.
 Credits from the dental program are transferred back to the undergraduate college to complete the baccalaureate degree requirements.
 Approved students spend a minimum of 90 hours in the bachelor’s program and four years in the dental program.

 The application deadline is May 15 annually.

-- An overall unweighted high school GPA of no less than 3.8/4.0.
+- An overall unweighted high school GPA of no less than 3.80/4.00 and an unweighted high school science GPA of no less than 3.50/4.00.

 - Demonstrated working knowledge of and commitment to a career in dentistry as evidenced by prior exposure to the profession.

-- A completed Application Form.
+- A completed 2017 Application Form.
 We strongly encourage you to fill this out electronically.
-You can email us the application or send it via postal mail.
+You can email the application or send it via postal mail.

-- Final transcripts of high school work completed including graduation date, class rank at time of graduation and type of diploma.
+- Final high school transcripts including: graduation date and class rank at time of graduation.

 - Three Letters of Evaluation from college professors or professionals who know your work well.
 These letters need to be submitted by the letter writer directly to the Office of Admissions via email DMDAdmissions@dental.ufl.edu or postal mail: PO Box 100445, 1395 Center Drive D3-5, Gainesville, FL 32610.

-- Progress through the prescribed curriculum with no less than a 3.75/4.0 overall GPA and 3.5/4.0 science GPA at the undergraduate university.
+- Progress through the prescribed UF undergraduate curriculum with an overall GPA of no less than 3.75/4.00 and a science GPA of no less than 3.50/4.00.

-- Demonstrated sustained understanding of issues related to the dental profession evidenced by continued contact with the profession through volunteer and/or work activities.
+- Demonstrated sustained understanding of issues related to the dental profession evidenced by continued contact with the profession through observation, volunteer, research and/or work activities.

 - Completion of a pre-enrollment interview with the Assistant Dean of Admissions.